ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Timer
-This function implements a simple timer.
-A workflow using this function will sleep for the specified amount of time (utilities_time) or until the specified timer (utilities_epoch).
-The function also periodically checks the status of the calling workflow and will end function execution if the workflow has been terminated.
+This function implements a timer (sleep) function that when called from a workflow will cause the workflow to pause for the specified amount of time.
+The function takes one of two parameters as input: `utilities_time` or `utilities_epoch`.

-The function can be called with the sleep time specified as a string (utilities_time) or with the epoch time the timer should end sleep (utilities_epoch).
+The utilities_time parameter is a string that specifies the total amount of time to pause.
+The input string is of format `time value` concatenated with a `time unit` character, where character is:

-The utilities_time parameter is a string of format “time value” concatenated with a “time unit” character, where character is:
+• `s` for seconds
-•	‘s’ for seconds
+• `m` for minutes
-•	‘m’ for minutes
+• `h` for hours
-•	‘h’ for hours
+• `d` for days

-•	‘d’ for days
+For example: `30s` = 30 seconds; `20m` = 20 minutes; `5h` = 5 hours; `6d` = 6 days

-For example: '30s' = 30 seconds; '40m' = 40 minutes;
+The `utilities_epoch` parameter is the epoch time that the timer function should stop sleeping.
+An epoch time value is returned from the date time picker UI widget.

-The utilities_epoch parameter is an epoch time value specifying when the timer should stop.
+The timer function will break down the total amount of time to pause into smaller sleep time intervals and check in between sleep time whether the workflow has been terminated while the function is running.
+If the workflow has been terminated, the function will end execution.

  ![screenshot: fn-utilities-timer ](./screenshots/fn-utilities-timer.png)